 9) Avoid hard surfaces

 Very hard, reflective surfaces - like porcelain floor tiles, or large expanses of glass, really affect how things sound.
-That's fine in a bathroom - all that echo makes our singing seem better - but it plays havoc with a surround soundtrack!
+That's fine in a bathroom - all that echo makes our singing seem better - but it plays havoc with the soundtrack.

-11) Get specialist help for your home cinema project
+11) DO - get specialist help for your home cinema project

 Home Cinema is a specialist discipline.
 Your ideal provider should have a proven body of work, happy clients, and be suitably qualified.